ugrewer/APSIM_RotationTraining/docs/flexible cropping sequences.rst

 Now that the overall structure of nodes and transition rules of the cropping sequence has been defined in the ``RotationManager``, the next step is to generate suitable manager scripts that will be called upon by the transition rules (i.e., the arcs).
 For this, we again have to generate such manager scripts within the ``Paddock`` node of the simulation tree and then call them in the transition rules.
-To keep the tutorial focused on the new aspects of flexible cropping sequences, we will start off from a pre-configured *APSIMX file* that modified and updated the previous file `CropRotation_basic.apsimx <_APSIM_code/CropRotation_basic/CropRotation_basic.apsimx>`_ with skills and changes that we have already covered in previous tutorial sections.
-Please download and open the following *APSIMX file* as your starting point: `CropRotation_flexible_start.apsimx <_APSIM_code/CropRotation_flexible_start/CropRotation_flexible_start.apsimx>`_.

-There are a number of changes that have been done:
+If you compare the simulation tree in your currently open *APSIMX file* with the one shown in the previous tutorial section on basic crop rotations (`CropRotation_basic.apsimx <_APSIM_code/CropRotation_basic/CropRotation_basic.apsimx>`_), you will notice that there are a number of modifications and updates already done:
 - Crop models for a total of four crops are included in the simulation tree (sorghum, mungbean, wheat, chickpea).
 - Draft manager scripts for sowing and harvesting have been created for each crop (as simple copy and adaptation of the previously used managers and without any thorough adaptation to our new simulation conditions).
 - Fertiliser scripts have been added for each crop.
-- Parameters for the soil-crop interactions, specifically the Plant Available Water Capacity (PAWC), have been added for the new (under the *Soil node* ``HRS`` -> ``Physical``).
+- Parameters for the soil-crop interactions, specifically the Plant Available Water Capacity (PAWC), have been added for the new crops (under the *Soil node* ``HRS`` -> ``Physical``).
 -
 - The data reporting notes (both daily reports and at harvest) have been updated to account for the new crops.
 - The graphing nodes have been updated to account for the new crops.

+All these changes require skills and procedures that we have already covered in previous tutorial sections.
+Therefore, to keep the tutorial focused on the new aspects and save you from some repetitive tasks, we have included these scripts and updates as starting point within the provided *APSIMX file*.